Shirotsune/GameEngine/README.md

 # GameEngine

+With this release the game engines functionality compiles 100% and should run smoothly.
+The whole creation history of this engine can be found under CV_PeliJavalla however some of the commentary can be in finnish because I never realised that the game engine would run this smoothly.

+I will add up on the engine section, if I would add up something really interesting to the basic engine mechanics.
+However the main purpose of this engine is to show one way how to do it.
+And that it could be used for learning purposes.
+This is not meant to be a game.
+Or used as a direct copy-paste.

+It's best that the code is analysed with the question: Why? was this done.
+Not ctrl+c and ctrl+v because it works.
+But rather ask why it works.

-This Game Engine is a mesh example of how to do a real-time game using java swing utilities.
+# This Game Engine is a mesh example of how to do a real-time game using java swing utilities.

 Overview: